gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 And I just got fascinated with it, I was just watching it every day.
 I read enormous amounts about military strategy.
-I started reading about how you plan strike packages, and and that kind of thing, and the conclusion I came to was that, the West had just gotten carried away with itself.
+I started reading about how you plan strike packages, and that kind of thing, and the conclusion I came to was that, the West had just gotten carried away with itself.
 It had become completely enamored with technology.

 It was partly because the United States, as the hegemon, especially since the 1990s, but even in the Cold War, to a certain extent, set its military up like a global policing operation.
 And in a global policing operation, relying on, for example, having the best optic on your rifle, makes some sense.
 But it makes absolutely no sense in mechanized industrial warfare.
 And so I realized that was one aspect of this, which was inherent in the nature of the unipolar, quasi-imperial system.

 But the other aspect of it was a complete fetishization of progressive technology, technological development, which is a real hallmark of liberalism.
-Right up to the idea that, as in the writing I was reading from the RAND Corporation that claimed within 10 years we'd have robots fighting robots, and there'd be no human deaths at all.
+Right up to the idea that, as I was reading from the RAND Corporation, claiming within 10 years we'd have robots fighting robots, and there'd be no human deaths at all.

 And so there was these two things kind of working together, the kind of liberal, progressive view of technology,